lpalliyaguru/cmis-connector/README.md

 Mule CMIS Cloud Connector
 =========================

-The CMIS Connector provides an easy to integrate with CMS Repositories that have a CMIS Endpoint activated, such Alfresco.
+The CMIS Connector provides connectivity to CMIS repositories, such as Alfresco or Sharepoint.

 Installation
 ------------